tom-seddon/Ghidra6502/README.md

 * the new `6502 Constant Reference Analyzer` is active when the language is `6502`/`Default`, but it behaves as the `Basic Constant Reference Analyzer`.
-Need to fix this so that it just doesn't appear
+Need to fix this so that it just doesn't appear in the first place
+* the new sleigh stuff produces totally unreadable C code - should probably dial back the accuracy a bit.
+I didn't realise the sleigh description would be used for this when writing it
+* Ghidra is annoyingly keen on address 0 being invalid, which shows itself up at least by `STA (0),Y` disassembling as, e.g., `STA (0),Y=>DAT_0000` rather than `STA (DAT_0000),Y`
+* probably loads of others that I'll discover in time...